-The assignment of archive numbers should be agreed between the Depositor and the Museum Service Archaeology and Outreach Officer at the outset of the project.
-The preferred code used in the archaeological project will begin with the three letter code for the parish where the excavation is taking place as defined below, followed by a number issued by the Museum Service.
+The assignment of archive numbers must be agreed between the Depositor and the Museum Service Curator and Heritage Access Officer at the outset of the project.
+The code used in the archaeological project will begin with the three-letter code for the parish where the excavation is taking place as defined below, followed by a number issued by the Museum Service.
 For Hitchin, Letchworth, Baldock and Royston it should be followed by the property number (if appropriate) and the first three letters of the street name.
-These codes should always be discussed between the Depositor and the Museum Service Archaeology and Outreach Officer prior to excavation.
-However, it may be acceptable for the Depositor to issue their own site codes in a standard format.
+These codes should always be discussed between the Depositor and the Museum Curator and Heritage Access Officer prior the project begins.
 This global identifying code should be used in all identification of, correspondence about, and reference to the archive, as well as being marked on all paperwork, objects and containers that comprise the archive.
 The accession number for each site will only be assigned once the entire archive has been transferred to the Museum Service and will act as a unique identifier for the totality of the archive, superseding the global identifying code.